beastaugh/papertrail/README.md

 As well as the usual Rails dependencies, Paper Trail requires the following Gems:

-* [RDiscount](http://github.com/rtomayko/rdiscount/) is a Ruby wrapper around a C implementation of [Markdown](http://daringfireball.net/projects/markdown/).
+* [RDiscount](http://github.com/rtomayko/rdiscount/) is a Ruby wrapper around a C implementation of [Markdown](http://daringfireball.net/projects/markdown/) and [SmartyPants](http://daringfireball.net/projects/smartypants/).
-* [RubyPants](http://chneukirchen.org/blog/static/projects/rubypants.html) is a Ruby port of [SmartyPants](http://daringfireball.net/projects/smartypants/).

 The following plugins are also needed: